kamranayub/pluralsight-course-mcp-in-practice/demo-final/Globomantics.Mcp.Server/README.md

 > The .NET user secrets store is **not secure** and stores values in plain-text in your user profile folder.
 > For production apps, you would want to [use something like Azure KeyVault](https://learn.microsoft.com/en-us/aspnet/core/security/key-vault-configuration?view=aspnetcore-9.0)

+> [!IMPORTANT]
+> You will need the same environment variables added on the Azure Functions app. `azd up` will not create them for you.

 ## Commands

 ### `npm start`